Brooks Koepka returning to PGA Tour: Five-time major winner officially reinstated after three years with LIV

 Daniel Mader

-The golf world saw a rare winter shake-up on Tuesday.
+The golf world saw a rare winter shake-up in January.

-Koepka's departure from LIV is considered "amiable" and with the league's blessing, as the golf star prioritises his family and being closer to home.
+Koepka's departure from LIV was considered "amiable" and with the league's blessing, as the golf star prioritized his family and being closer to home.
+He'll get a chance to compete for PGA Tour prizes as early as this month.

 MORE: What to know about Tiger Wood's October back surgery